Security Policy Conduct and Behaviour of Visitors in Parliament Buildings

 Such persons will still be subject to search at the Search Facility at the East Glen.
 In no circumstances will persons be allowed direct access via the pedestrian gates in the front railings of Parliament Buildings.
 These gates will be used only for emergency evacuation purposes.

 A limited number of the protesters may be allowed into Parliament Buildings, again subject to the agreement of the Head of Usher Services as above.
-However protestors will not be permitted access to the media once inside Parliament Buildings.

 In instances where there has not been prior discussion however, access to the front steps will normally not be permitted, and the persons concerned will be required to remain outside the perimeter boundary railings while the protest, demonstration or rally is on-going.